 Q: How Long Is Recovery After Treatment?

-A: Recovery time will vary depending on the treatment that your doctor chooses for you.
+A: Recovery time will vary depending on the treatment that your doctor chooses for you at Laser & Skin Surgery Center of New York.
 Make sure you plan your treatment around any upcoming events to ensure your skin is fully healed.
 Your doctor may also give you specific post-treatment instructions to aid your healing and enhance your results.

 Q: How Long Do Results Last?